karunakarrao/DevOps/CI-CD-Jenkins/jenkins.md

     $ sudo rpm --import http://pkg.jenkins.io/redhat-stable/jenkins.io.key  		--> jenkin key for validation
     $ sudo yum install jenkins -y 		--> install jenkins

-Jenkins installation files are available in **`/var/lib/jenkins/`**, in this directory we have config.xml and jobs are stored here, to start the jenkins service the configuration file are available **`/lib/systemd/system/jenkins.service`** file and change Jenkins port to 8090 by updating Environment="JENKINS_PORT=" variable value , It should look like this: Environment="JENKINS_PORT=8090"
+Jenkins installation files are available in **`/var/lib/jenkins/`**, in this directory we have `config.xml` and jobs are stored here. to start the jenkins service the configuration file are available **`/lib/systemd/system/jenkins.service`** file and change Jenkins port to `8090` by updating Environment="JENKINS_PORT=" variable value , It should look like this: Environment="JENKINS_PORT=8090"

 Under the Jenkins directory there are mutiple files are available
 	/var/lib/jenkins